Xak: The Tower of Gazzel: Gameplay

 The player controls Latok, looking onto the game world in bird's-eye view.
 Latok can swing his sword, optionally firing magical shots from its tip at the expense of magic points, and jump short distances.
 The player can choose to take along one of a party of four characters on his exploration of the tower.
 Each of these so-called 'support members' subtly change Latok's statistics, in addition to triggering different events within the game.

 The entirety of the Tower is a large labyrinth spanning six floors, each with an elemental theme: darkness for the basement and respectively earth, fire, water, wind and heaven for the first through fifth floors.
 The game is one large puzzle with the goal of reaching the bottom floor and defeating Zegraya and Gazzel there.
 Many of the puzzles revolve around the fact the floors are heavily interconnected.
 On the floor of fire for example, there is a large wall of flames that Latok cannot pass through in any way.
 On the water floor above, there is a large door that once opened, pours a large amount of water into a hole in the floor, dousing the flames below.

 Another part of the puzzles involves the choice of which support member to take along.
 Support members don't just affect Latok's combat statistics, but some points in the game can only be passed with the right support member tagging along.
-There are even items in the game that Latok cannot use himself, but the right supportmember can.
+There are even items in the game that Latok cannot use himself, but the right support member can.
 As an example, Latok finds a magical scroll with a lightning spell inscribed, but doesn't master enough magic to cast them himself.
 On a certain part of the first floor, there is a seemingly impassable wall of rubble.
 When Fray is selected as a support member, she will snatch the lightning scroll from Latok and use it to blast a path through the rubble.

 The game can only be saved at a fixed point at the entrance to the tower.
 To prevent the player having to backtrack just to save his game, various items can be found that will teleport Latok and his support member back to the entrance or to a fixed point inside the tower.